\In this article:

 - Delete your Notebook

-- Collaborate on your Gradient Notebook - Coming Soon!
+- Collaborate on your Gradient Notebook

-02. Choose what machine type your Notebook will run on
+1b.
+Choose what machine type your Notebook will run on

-Our hardware is configured to work with the tools and packages in each of the approved containers.
-Unlike Paperspace regular Machines, notebooks VMs are managed by Paperspace.
+This is infrastructure that your notebook will run on.
+Our hardware is configured to work with the tools and packages in each of the provided containers.
+Unlike Paperspace CORE Virtual Machines, Virtual Machines that run Notebooks are managed by Paperspace.

-03. Name your Notebook & Create!
+1d.
+Name your Notebook

-Provide a friendly name for your Notebook, and click Create Notebook.
-Once your Notebook is created it will quickly go from Pending to Running, and you're ready to get started!
+Note: Once your Notebook is created it will quickly go from Pending to Running, and you're ready to get started!
 If you want to continue using your Notebook another time, be sure to click Stop so you're not charged.

 Click Open to launch your Notebook in your local browser window.
 Check out Jupyter documentation here.
 Note that notebooks currently run for a maximum of 12 hour long sessions, after which it will automatically be shut down.
 (Custom settings coming soon!)

 Note: Running a Jupyter Notebook Instance from within the Paperspace Native app will open Jupyter in your default web browser.